MIF4GD: Orthologs

 There are currently 310 known and sequenced MIF4GD orthologs found in Animalia.
 A select number of these orthologs have been analyzed for estimated time of divergence (in millions of years), amino acid sequence identity to humans, and amino acid sequence similarity to humans.
 The results are shown in the table below:

 Paralogs

 MIF4GD has two known paralogs, which are PAIP1 and CTIF.
-Both known paralogs have moderate to low conservation to MIF4GD, with less than 15% identity and between 20-25% similarity.
+Both known paralogs have moderate to low conservation to MIF4GD, with less than 15% identity and between 20 and 25% similarity.
 However, both of these genes are predicted to have diverged before the evolution of orthologs, and scored E-values of nearly zero, indicating a significant relationship with MIF4GD.

 MIF4GD is a slowly-evolving gene, with an approximate average of 75 amino acid changes per hundred amino acids per million years.
 Multiple sequence alignments of human MIF4GD and its orthologs showed two conserved amino acids throughout all sequences, which are Gly200 and Glu241.